 - Keep a list of outcomes handy so you can review it throughout each day.

 - Write down each task that you need to complete for the day.
+Developing a strong morning routine will make this easier to implement.

 - Now, go through each item and compare it to your outcomes.
 Does it align?
 From past experience, how much effort did the item take?
 And what was the benefit?
 Is it worth it?